Amritsar–Shri Mata Vaishno Devi Katra railway line

-The Amritsar–Jammu main railway line is a broad gauge railway line connecting Amritsar in Punjab to Jammu Tawi in Jammu and Kashmir.
+The Amritsar–Shri Mata Vaishno Devi Katra railway line is a broad-gauge railway line connecting Amritsar in Punjab to Shri Mata Vaishno Devi Katra railway station in Jammu and Kashmir.
 The line is operational and serves as a vital corridor for both passenger and freight trains in northern India.
 The route also serves pilgrims traveling to Shri Mata Vaishno Devi Katra.

 History

 The line was constructed in the year 1975 to enhance connectivity between Punjab and Jammu and Kashmir.
 Over the years, it has undergone upgrades, including track doubling and partial electrification to improve speed and efficiency.

 Route and major stations

 The line covers a distance of approximately 207 km, with the following major stations: